Applied Choreographies: Related Work and Discussion

-\smallpar{Correlation keys.} In the semantics of AC, we abstracted from how unique (wrt locations, i.e., services) correlation keys are generated.
-This loose definition is intentional: it allows our model to capture a broad spectrum of implementations, provided that they satisfy the requirement of unicity of keys.
-As future work, we plan to implement a language based on AC that allows the definition of custom procedures for the generation of correlation keys (e.g., from database queries, cookies, UUIDs, etc.).
+In the semantics of BC, we abstract from how correlation keys are generated.
+With this loose definition we capture several implementations, provided they satisfy the requirement of uniqueness of keys (wrt to locations).
+As future work, we plan to implement a language, based on our framework, able to support custom procedures for the generation of correlation keys (e.g., from database queries, cookies, etc.).